-The number of British Barristers, Solicitors, and wives and femilies who will attend the convention now stands at 1,459.
+The number of British Barristers, Solicitors, and wives and families who will attend the convention now stands at 1,459.
 Most will be guests in the homes of District of Columbia lawyers.
-The visiting Britishers, as well as other guests from Australia, Scotland and Canada, along with some members of the convention will be guests at a reception which President and Mrs. Eisenhower will hold on the White House lawn on Monday evening, August 29.
-Attendance will be limit-
+The visiting Britishers, as well as other guests from Australia, Scotland and Canada, along with some members of the convention will be memoers of the convention will be guests at a reception which President and Mrs. Eisenhower will hold on the White House lawn on Monday evening, August 29.
+Attendance will be limited to 2000.